Nit17/Nithin-BM/Learn.md

 ### RAG & AI Agents

 - What problem does RAG solve compared to plain prompting?

-- What problem does RAG solve compared to plain prompting?
   - Problem with plain prompting: LLMs lack up-to-date/domain-specific facts; hallucinate when info isn’t in weights; limited context window; no citations or access control.